muhamed42/Assignment-QS3/Contacts-Testcases.md

 - A success message is returned, and the new contact is added to the contact list.
 ### Actual Result
 - A success message is returned, and the new contact is added to the contact list.
-But,The balance for the Contacts created have the same number, Despite entering different number in balance for each Contact.(Failed)
+But,The balance for the Contacts created have the same number, Despite entering different number in balance for each Contact.

 # TC-11
 ## Verify that the user cannot create a new contact with missing required fields.